 Pharrell Williams’ website is as fun and playful as his music.

 The home page highlights his top five outlets: music, TV and film, social good, art, and design.

 Fans can submit cards showcasing their appreciation for specific projects.
 Each card is customized, giving fans a sense of belonging to Williams’ community.

-Like Williams, you can craft a site that looks fresh and creative.
-Think outside the box and come up with ways you can make your web design interactive.
+Williams is one great example of how you can craft a site that looks fresh and creative.
+You’re looking to think outside the box and come up with ways you can make your web design interactive.

 Jay Shetty is an award-winning storyteller, monk, and popular content creator.
 He was even mentioned in the Forbes 30 under 30.

 The Start Here page helps new visitors catch up with Jay’s past and present work.